Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \paragraph{Writing.} Dylan Bouchard wrote the introduction, related work, methods, discussion, conclusion, and limitations sections.
 Viren Bajaj created the figures used in the methods section.
 All authors contributed to the experiments section.
-Mohit Singh Chauhan helped edit the manuscript throughout the writing process.
+Mohit Singh Chauhan provided manuscript edits throughout the writing process.